Canon G9 X Mark II vs Nikon D810

 Studio photographers will appreciate that the Nikon D810 (unlike the G9X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G9X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the D810 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D810 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D810 was succeeded by the Nikon D850.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is the Canon G9 X Mark II better than the Nikon D810 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.